Who Murdered Maeve From Maynooth?

 Donald McClintock has been found murdered in Dundalk.
 His body was found at the gates of St Patrick’s Cathedral, but we consider that he was likely murdered elsewhere.
 Even our best team of investigators are struggling to make sense of the evidence gathered and need your help to solve the case.

 The Dundalk Whodunit Hunt is a self-guided, walking murder mystery trail.
-It starts at Kelly Memorial beside the cathedral, and ends nearby.

-- Dundalk has a huge amount of history that you can discover while hunting for clues, some dating back to the 13th Century!
-See a ruined windmill, a magnificent cathedral and many other historic buildings, as well as learning about people involved in the town’s history.
+- Dundalk has a huge amount of history to be discovered while hunting for clues, some dating back to the 13th Century!
+See a ruined windmill, magnificent cathedral, and many other historic buildings, as well as learning about people involved in the town’s history.
 You’ll also see a peace garden, the distant scenery of the Cooley Mountains… and more!

 - The clue route is 2 ¼ miles, or about 3 ½ km.

-- The recommended time to solve this murder mystery hunt, excluding refreshment stops, is about three hours.
+- Allow 2 – 2½ hours to solve this murder mystery hunt, excluding refreshment stops.

 - Accessibility – this is a flat route, with no steps.